Wounded Paw Project

 Our Motto is “Saving A Paw, to Save A Life” TM

 Wounded Paw Project (WPP) is focused on the rehabilitation and training of shelter [high kill] dogs which we have demonstrated the need to breed belief controversial.
-With proper therapy, training and love, we have paired service members, veterans, civilians, and children with an emotional support dog* at a fraction of the cost of a “Window Store” dog.
+With proper therapy, training and love, we have paired service members, veterans, civilians, and children with a dog giving rescue and shelter dogs a Second Tail at Life, at a fraction of the cost of a “Window Store” dog.
 Still, empirical data is being gathered for subsequent publication with the input of trainers, veterinarians, and medical doctors for eventual discussions debunking the perceived opinion.

 Our PAW is made up of 94 paws ranging in size, including one RED PAW facing in the opposite direction, which represent the over eight million animals which are surrendered to shelters in the United States, with over four million of those eventually being destroyed.